GAZ-21: First series (1956–1958)

-Second series 1959–1962
+Second series (1959–1962)

 Second-series Volgas were introduced in 1959, with a new grille painted the body color or in chrome.
 Halfway through the 1959 production run (model year 19591/2), a vinyl cover was added to the dash.
 Added were windscreen washers and tubeless tires.
 Just before the second-series production concluded, telescopic shocks replaced the lever type.
 The 1961 Volgas were priced at 5,100 rubles.

 Variants of this series included the M21I and M21A taxi with the 70 PS inline four, and the M21K and right-hand drive M21H (for export) with the 80 PS engine.

-The Volga was shown at the 1958 Brussels World's Fair and together with the GAZ-52 truck and the GAZ-13 Chaika, it won the award.
+The Volga was shown at the 1958 Brussels World's Fair and together with the GAZ-52 truck and the GAZ-13 Chaika it won the Grand Prize.
 In the same year, production for export began.
 The second-series Volgas became known for having no frills, but outstanding durability, helped by the 230 mm ground clearance.
 In 1959, a Volga took a class win at the Thousand Lakes Rally in Finland, and third at the Acropolis Rally.
 That year, the central lubrication system was deleted, in favor of a more traditional local grease-application nipple.

 In early 1962, a small number of cars were built that combined features of the second and third series.

-Third series 1962–1970
+Third series (1962–1970)

 The third series was produced from 1962 to 1970.
 The 1962 models dropped the leaping-deer hood ornament, and had a new grille.
 It used a 6.7:1 compression engine of 75 PS with an optional 7.65:1 compression of 80 PS (usually reserved for the export models).
 The headliner changed from cloth to vinyl, and the radio became optional.
 It was offered as the standard M21L, M21T taxi, and right-hand drive M21N export model.

 Also in 1962, GAZ advertised a station wagon/estate model, the M22; most of these were exported or reserved for official use.
 The first station wagons/estates were delivered in 1963, and were designated M22 (75 PS), M22G (export, 75 hp), M22T (export, 85 PS); ambulances were M22B (75 PS) and M22BK (85 PS).
 An M22 prototype four-wheel drive station wagon/estate was also built, as was an M22A van.

 Belgian importer Sobimpex N.V. assembled Volgas locally for sale in Western Europe.
 These were often fitted with diesel engines; the cars arrived in Antwerp without an engine and with the gearbox in the trunk.
-Originally (beginning in 1960) Sobimpex fitted a 1.6-liter Perkins 4.99 unit, a larger Rover engine supplanted that in 1963, and the more modern Indenor four-cylinder units replaced the Rover engine in 1964.
+Originally (beginning in 1960) Sobimpex fitted a 1.6-liter Perkins 4.99 unit; a larger Rover engine supplanted that in 1963, and the more modern Indenor four-cylinder units replaced the Rover engine in 1964.
 Belgian-built cars were marketed as "Scaldia-Volgas", named after the Latin name for the river Scheldt.
 While the diesel models cost considerably more than ones with the original engine, they were quite popular for their economy and reliability, and outsold the petrol models in both Belgium and the Netherlands.